the Sanctuary is dedicated to creative growth through artful living.We encourage people to teach, inspire and know each other.

 Secretary: Carlotta Clark

-Members: Linda Alm, Sean Pitney, Katie Belknap, Vi Royce
+Members: Linda Alm, Sean Pitney, Katie Belknap, Erica Davie, Vi Royce